starmoon8/starmoon8/README.md

-# I was gonna learn to code, then i realized i can play chess while ai does the coding. weeeeeeee!
+# I was going to learn to actually code-, then realized i can play chess while ai does the coding. weeeeeeee!
 I am so thankful for ai.
 The tech content makers who make ppl stupider with every video or post are now irrelevant.
 They always were irrelevant, but now they know that we know :)